A lot of people got a shock in the mail over the past couple of days: a whopping power bill.

 “Some of these people are struggling to make ends meet,” she said, referring to the tenants of her 43-unit apartment building at 44th Avenue and Regal Street.
 “A hundred dollars is a lot of money to some of these people.”

-Simock said the right thing for customers to do if they feel their estimates are incorrect is to read their meters and compare their actual usage with the estimate; if they provide a reading, the utility can make the adjustment in minutes, she said.
+Simock said the right thing for customers to do if they feel their estimates are incorrect is to read their meters and compare their actual usage with the estimate; if they provide a reading, the utility can make the adjustment in minutes.

 About 13 percent of Avista’s meter readings in Eastern Washington, North Idaho and parts of Oregon were based on estimates in the most recent billing period, she said.
 That’s more than 83,000 meters, though fewer total households, since many customers are metered for electric and natural gas.

 The January bill is often the shocker of the year.
 If it’s not the season’s largest, it’s usually the one that takes the biggest jump – thanks to colder weather and increased power usage over the holidays.